Spectral Threshold for Extremal Cyclic Edge-Connectivity: Cyclic Edge-Connectivity

 \section{Cyclic Edge-Connectivity}

-Before proceeding with our main result, we first address the existence of cyclic-edge connectivity.
+Before proceeding with our main result, we first address the existence of and upper bounds on cyclic-edge connectivity.
 Indeed, for acyclic or unicyclic graphs, it is clear the cyclic edge connectivity does not exist.
 The work of Lov\'{a}sz~\cite{lovasz65} and Dirac~\cite{dirac63} provide a complete characterization of the class of graphs with no pairs of vertex disjoint cycles.
 Roughly speaking, these are graphs obtained from $K_5$, a wheel, and $K_{3,t}$ plus any subset of edges connecting vertices in the three element class, and a forest plus a dominating vertex by the duplication and subdivision of edges and the addition of trees.
 However, as no assurances are provided on the relative sizes of these cycles, these works do not yield an upper bound on the \ceg\ even in the $d$-regular case.
-In Lemma \ref{L:upper}, we show that in addition to \ceg\ existing, there exists a valid edge cut in which one of the components is a minimum length cycle.
-Thus, if in addition the graph is regular with degree $d$, there is a trivial upper bound on the \ceg\ of $(d-2)g$ by considering the edge cut induced by a length $g$ cycle. \begin{lemma} Let $G$ be a graph with minimum degree $d \geq 3$ and girth $g \geq 4$.
-If $G$ is not $K_{3,t}$, then there exists a cycle $C$ of length $g$ such that every component of $G - E(C,\overline{C})$ contains a cycle. \end{lemma} \begin{proof} We first consider the case that $g \geq 5$ and let $C$ be a cycle of length $g$.
-As $C$ is an induced cycle it is clear that $G[C]$ contains a cycle.
-Now consider an arbitrary component $G[X]$ of $G - E(C,\overline{C})$ and let $x \in X$.
-As $g \geq 5$, the vertex $x$ has at most one neighbor in $C$ as otherwise there exists a cycle of length at most $\floor{\frac{g}{2}} + 1 < g$.
-But then the minimum degree of $G[X]$ is 2 and hence it contains a cycle.
+Lou and Holton \cite[Lemma 1]{lou1993lower} provide a straight-forward argument that for $d$-regular girth $g$ graphs, the cyclic edge connectivity is bounded above by $(d-2)g$.
+However, their approach does not appear to generalize to the irregular graphs.
+To address this, we provide in Lemma \ref{L:upper} explicit conditions for the existence of a girth-length cycle which induces a universal cyclic edge cut.